 1. A resume or list of theatre experiences

-2. A headshot photo is preferred, but we will also take a picture at the audition
+2. A headshot photo is preferred, but we will also take a picture of you at the audition

 WHAT TO EXPECT AT THE AUDITION:

-1. Please arrive no later than 15 minutes before your scheduled audition time.
+1. Please arrive early for your scheduled audition time.

-Callbacks will be held on Sunday, January 28, at 1:00 pm.
-If you are called back, you will be provided the following via email: part(s) being called back for, scene(s) from the show, as well as song(s) you will need to learn.
+Callbacks will be held on Tuesday, March 19th beginning promptly at 7:00 pm.
+If you are called back, you will be provided scene(s) and song(s) from the show that you will need to learn.

-We may extend auditions to ensure we have the right set of actors to bring to callbacks.
-All actors and actresses will be notified of casting decisions as soon as possible.
+We may extend auditions to ensure we have the right set of actors.
+All auditionees will be notified of casting decisions as soon as possible.

 Excessive rehearsal conflicts will make it difficult to cast you.
 New conflicts after being cast are problematic and must be limited to legitimate emergencies.

 Rehearsals will begin on Monday, March 25th.
 A tentative rehearsal schedule is provided here and on the registration form.
 Please review in its entirety.